DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. **Setting the Scene.** The GM will include a brief descriptions of important events and new locations to spark the narrative.
 Descriptions may hint at events ahead.
 Players are encouraged to ask clarifying questions.
-2. **What do I see?** Character often know more just by having direct access to the world.
+2. **What do I see?** Characters often know more just by having direct access to the world.
 Players may ask about the world, immediate environment or common knowledge a character might have.
 The GM’s answer may depend on a successful check.
 3. **Talking to the Locals.** The GM speaks on behalf of all other characters and will